bevyengine/bevy-website/CONTRIBUTING.md

 The code in the learning materials (e.g., Bevy Book, Quick Start Guide, Advanced Examples, etc.) is compiled, formatted, and tested to make sure that the examples work for readers.

-To validate your code snippets either `./learning-code-examples/validate_examples.sh` (Recommended) or from the root of the project `cd learning-code-examples && cargo check --examples && cargo clippy --examples && cargo fmt --check`.
+To validate your code snippets either run `validate_examples.sh` which resides in the `learning-code-examples` directory (and is the recommended way to use `learning-code-examples`), or from the root of the project run `cd learning-code-examples && cargo check --examples && cargo clippy --examples && cargo fmt --check`.

 > [!NOTE]
 > [See the `learning-code-examples` README.md for more info.](./learning-code-examples/README.md)